 - Slather mayonnaise all over the corn.
 Shake Tajin (or chili lime spice mixture) all over the corn.

-- Place corn on serving platter and scatter shredded cotija cheese (or feta) all over.
-Garnish with cilantro and drizzle lime juice over all (if using).
+- Hold corn over serving platter and scatter shredded cotija cheese (or feta) all over.
+Garnish with lime zest and cilantro.
+Serve warm with a lime wedge.

 the photos look amazing Bernice!
 They are making me hungry for sure! once I am back in a place where we can have a bbq again I will have to make this recipe!
 Also ontario corn just can’t be beat!